CourseChat/InfrastructureChat/lecture/SRG-Session.22-July 18-Tuesday aft.md

+---
+layout: page
+title: Session.22-July 18-Tuesday aft
+nav_exclude: true
+---

 Tuesday, July 18-  Afternoon
 Davis Hall
-1pm; Arrival of new video equipment: Rode microphone for interviews
+1pm; Arrival of new video equipment for interviews at CSI: Rode microphone for interviews

 And DR will make PipeChat begin to work again, using GPT-4 queries.
 We should use a different channel for experiments, so not to overwhelm this channel.